Adeleyz/azavea-hunchlab-examples/geojson_to_shp/README.md

 # Convert Missions GeoJSON to Shapefile
-A sample script for downloading missions using the HunchLab 2.0 API and coverting to a Shapefile.
+A sample script for downloading missions using the HunchLab 2.0 API and converting to a Shapefile.

 ##### Use:
 1. Install requirements